percona/pg_stat_monitor/README.md

 ## What is pg_stat_monitor?
-The pg_stat_monitor is a PostgreSQL Query Performance Monitoring tool, based on PostgreSQL's contrib module pg_stat_statements.
+The **pg_stat_monitor** is a **PostgreSQL Query Performance Monitoring** tool, based on PostgreSQL's contrib module ``pg_stat_statements``.
 PostgreSQL’s pg_stat_statements provides the basic statistics, which is sometimes not enough.
 The major shortcoming in pg_stat_statements is that it accumulates all the queries and their statistics and does not provide aggregated statistics nor histogram information.
 In this case, a user needs to calculate the aggregate which is quite expensive.

-``pg_stat_monitor`` is developed on the basis of pg_stat_statements as its more advanced replacement.
+**pg_stat_monitor** is developed on the basis of pg_stat_statements as its more advanced replacement.
 It provides all the features of pg_stat_statements plus its own feature set.

 ### How pg_stat_monitor works?